fredddy123/comtravo-discovery-coding-challenge/README.md

 Another config file `.env` is typically used in the local development environment.

 For the application deployments, the best practice is to specify the environment variables (related to all the config properties) in your deployment system.
-The config bootstrapping logic here works in a way that if the curtain environment variable is specified, it will be used as the config property avoiding the respective property in `.env` file.
+The config bootstrapping logic here works in a way that if the certain environment variable is specified, it will be used as the config property avoiding the respective property in `.env` file.

 ### How to install locally